 Master of Divinity

-Dr. Tucker has published numerous journal articles and books, including Reading Paul in Context: Explorations in Identity Formation.
+Learn from faculty mentors, such as Dr. Daniel Green who has served in pastoral positions for years and contributed to The Moody Bible Commentary and The Journal of Theology and Ministry.
+Study under Dr. Brian Tucker who has published numerous journal articles and books, including Reading Paul in Context: Explorations in Identity Formation.

 TUITION AND FEES

-Know about academic costs and living expenses at Chicago Campus
+Consider academic costs and living expenses at Chicago Campus.